Lesson 07 · The Guided Path

 A Fair Objection

-Revisit what Jesus claimed ↗
+Revisit who Jesus claimed to be ↗

 ← Previous lesson Lesson 7 of 8 Next lesson →